What is Making Mama?

 Some mums worry about coming to mothers groups when they don’t know anyone.
 It can be scary walking into a room full of strangers, especially when the intent is to talk about your feelings!
 Some mums experience postnatal depression or anxiety, which makes it harder to get out of the house and go to a strange place with new people.
 I totally understand this and know how scary it can be.

 For this reason I keep the mothers groups small - only about 10 mums.
 This is to enable you to feel more at ease, to share your experiences in a confidential, non-judgmental environment.

-My promise to you is that I will hold you in your space.
+Whether you come for a mothers group, counselling or Circle of Security Parenting program, my promise to you is that I will hold you in your space.
 I will ensure that the discussions are gentle, kind, and supportive.
 They may be difficult, there may be tears, but there will be comfort.
 If you feel like you are not coping, or if you feel like you need support from other mums, come along.
 We will support you.
 I will hold your hand.

 I hope that your experience of mothering is rewarding, and you have the arms of other mothers wrapped around you as you tackle the challenging times.